 Co-Director of External Logistics

 Hi hey hello!
 My name is Toby Bader and I’m proudly serving as one of the Co-Directors of External Logistics.
 I am a senior majoring in Biostatistics and minoring in Chemistry and Mathematics.
 My involvement in AMWHO began as the rapporteur for the Eastern Mediterranean Region, with Nishita’s leadership as chair.
 I found the experience to be profoundly immersive and rewarding allowing me to explore my interests in solving health disparities throughout the world!
 Although tackling these issues certainly brings me joy, I have a variety of interests outside of AMWHO.
 On any random day you could likely find me exploring new running paths around campus, chatting with my residents and coworkers, or challenging strangers to fight me in Tetris (my favorite game) online.
 I’m beyond excited to meet you all at the upcoming conference!

 Hi there!
 I'm Rida Shams, and I'm proudly serving as the Dais Director for the 2018 AMWHO International Conference.
 I'm from Atlanta, GA and I'm a junior majoring in Health Policy and Management at the Gillings School of Global Public Health and a minor in Spanish for the Health Professions.
 I started my involvement with AMWHO as a delegate of the national conference in 2015, and I have loved staying involved ever since.
 Outside of AMWHO and academics, I go to the gym, make constant Harry Potter references, and enjoy learning different styles of dance.
 I am excited to see what we accomplish this year in AMWHO!

-More information on the schedule will be released soon.
+More information on speakers to be released soon.